Mamiglia/Requester-Bot/README.md

 >Not an heavy bot

-these are the commands that only an admin can perform:
+These are the commands that only an admin can perform:
 -/delete @username: delete the user's request
 -/cleanreq : delete all the requests
 -/cleanall : delete all the datas, use it only if really necessary